Master Yi Build Guide by Feeder Ralph

 - Banshee's Veil Why this?
 There are so many scenarios that this is useful on Yi, I'll leave it up to my readers to visualize and acknowledge how awesome this item is on Yi.
 Use your imagination.

-- Zeke's Herald Why this?
+- Zeke's Harbinger Why this?
 This item offers a load of attack speed, great lifesteal, and some health regeneration, with most of it being in an aura!
 I would only get this if you have other DPS champions on your team.
 (I.E. Tryndamere, Trundle, Xin Zhao) I strongly encourage you to ask your teammate(s) to buy it rather than yourself, but if they refuse don't feel as if you cannot penny up and pay for it yourself.
 Just make sure it's use will be used by your team before buying.

 - Youmuu's Ghostblade Why this?
 If for some reason you aren't moving fast enough, or aren't chopping down your opponents health bar quick enough, this item is a great addition to Yi's playstyle.
 Just keep in mind that it is not needed for success.

 - Quicksilver Sash OR Hexdrinker OR Wit's End Which one should I get?
 All of these are viable alternatives for Banshee's Veil, although I do feel that most of the time, the order of importance goes as such:

 Note that this is not always the case---if you are facing a team where everyone has Madred's Bloodrazor, Wit's End is superior for obvious reasons.